Smoked Whole Chicken with Honey Glaze

 Start up your Louisiana Grill Vertical Smoker or Wood Pellet Grill.
 Once it’s fired up, set the temperature to 225°F.

-Generously sprinkle the chicken halves with Champion Chicken and let the chicken sit at room temperature for one hour.
+Generously sprinkle the chicken halves with Savory Smokehouse Rub and let the chicken sit at room temperature for one hour.

 In a small saucepan, melt together the butter and honey over low heat.
 Squeeze ½ lemon into the honey mixture and remove from the heat.